ross-bish/Algorithms/README.md

 ## Check out this video for more examples of algorithms! 📺

 [The Secret Rules of Modern Living Algorithms - Documentary.](https://www.youtube.com/watch?v=kiFfp-HAu64)

+## 💡Note:
+Thanks to the PDST LCCS Teacher Manual for the invaluable help in making this!